-In her popular Fall Enrollment Bootcamp, The Child Care Success Company President and Founder Kris Murray emphasizes the importance of data in best-practice leadership.
+In her popular Fall Enrollment Bootcamp, The Child Care Success Company President and Founder Kris Murray emphasises the importance of data in best-practice leadership.

-Kidz, Ink child care centers recently made the move to 1Place Childcare compliance software to both increase efficiency and utilize the vast amount of data they now collect from their various centers.
+Kidz, Ink child care centers recently made the move to 1Place Childcare compliance software to both increase efficiency and utilise the vast amount of data they now collect from their various centres.